If you want to reach financial independence and/or retire early (FIRE) within the next five to ten years, should you invest in real estate or stocks?

 Stock investors can take advantage of leverage as well, but with far less flexibility.
 When stock investors buy on margin, they can typically borrow up to 50% of the cost to buy new stocks.
 Even then, if the balance of their portfolio falls, they’re subject to a “margin call” – the brokerage can force them to sell their stocks (at a huge loss) to recover the loan.

-Score one for real estate investing.
+Score one for real estate versus stocks.

 Both real estate and stocks can appreciate in value over time, and both can generate passive income.